mngse/uc3-ai-scheduler/decice_cmds.md

 clear
 ```

-## Simulation env Node - NOT COSIDERED BY SCHEDULER
+## Simulation env Node - Not considered by the scheduler

 Terminal: setup and connect